 Going back to the previous screen, the next option is circuit breaker level.
-Tapping this button will bring up a scroll wheel that allows you to disable the circuit or change the breaker level from 2 amps up to 25 amps.
+Tapping this button will bring up a scroll wheel that allows you to disable the circuit or change the breaker level from 2 amps up to the maximum for that circuit.

-The third option on the gear screen is off-timer setting.
+The third option on the gear screen is off timer setting.
 This is where you can set the circuit to remain on after the vehicle has been shut down.
 The choices are for up to 4 hours or voltage dependent, which will keep that circuit on until the battery voltage drops below that level.